brycewray/hugo-site/content/posts/2022/09/crossorigin-conundrum/index.md

 initTextEditor: iA Writer
 ---

+**Note, 2022-09-18**: In the initial publication of this post, I neglected to mention that, specifically due to the problem described herein, the site **doesn't currently** use web fonts --- so I apologize to anyone who went looking through the source code for them while trying to answer the question I'm posing.
+{.yellowBox}

 One thing you'll often see explained on the web is that, if you [preload](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types/preload) a web font to enhance your site's performance, [the `preload` statement must include `crossorigin`](https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types/preload#cors-enabled_fetches) or the font will be double-downloaded.

 But what if you include `crossorigin` and the font **still** is downloaded twice?